-My Merrell brand review weighs the pros and cons of this popular brand: How do Merrell hiking boots and shoes stack up against other brands?
+Merrell is a popular brand for both hiking boots and hiking shoes.
+The brand has legions of fans online who are quick to post "I love my Merrells" every time someone asks for hiking footwear recommendations.
+But Merrell hiking boots and shoes are much more popular on Facebook than they are in the outdoor industry.
+My Merrell brand review weighs the pros and cons of this popular brand based on my outdoor industry experience and my personal experience testing Merrells the past few years.
+How do Merrell hiking boots and shoes stack up against other brands?
 Why do many people in the outdoor industry not recommend Merrell to their friends, family members, and customers?
 Why do many hikers love them anyway?
-What are the best Merrells for hikers?
-You'll find the answers below in my review of Merrell hiking boots and hiking shoes.
+What are Merrell's best hiking boots and shoes?
+You'll find the answers below in my Merrell brand review.

 Merrell Brand Review

 Merrell is a good brand for casual outdoor shoes and budget-oriented hikers.
 However, it's not one of the best brands for serious hikers and backpackers.
-Merrell specializes in "snikers"—hybrid sneaker-hikers that lag behind the best brands for hiking boots and shoes in support, durability, and quality.
 Still, there's no shortage of Merrell lovers.

 Why buy Merrell hiking boots or shoes?

-Merrell is a popular brand.
-Many of my customers wouldn't think of buying another brand.
+In spite of what many outdoor industry pros think of Merrell, many of my customers wouldn't think of buying another brand.
 Here's why many people like Merrell hiking boots and shoes:

 Budget-friendly